Charles Clore Park

 Charles Clore Park (פארק צ'ארלס קלור, Park Charles Clore) is a beachfront park in southwestern Tel Aviv, Israel, covering 29.6 acre of public land along the Mediterranean Sea.
 It is named after Charles Clore, a British financier, property magnate and philanthropist.
 The Charles Clore Foundation remains an influential grant and funding organization that supports non-profits based in Israel.

 The park opened to the public in 1974.
 In 2007, it underwent a two-year makeover.

 History

-The park built on the ruins of Al-Manshiyya, a historic Palestinian neighborhood whose residents fled the neighborhood after it had become a battlefield in 1948 and were not allowed to return after the war, and whose buildings were demolished in the 1960s as part of a project to establish there a new central business district (CBD).
-The remains of the buildings, dumped into the seashore, could not be disposed of properly due to municipal budget constraints, and were embanked as reclaimed land.
+The park is built on the ruins of Al-Manshiyya, a historic Palestinian neighborhood which was heavily bombed and ethnically cleansed in 1948 (as part of the Nakba), after which the former Palestinian residents were not allowed to return.
+The buildings were demolished in the 1960s as part of a project to establish there a new central business district (CBD).
+The remains of the buildings were dumped into the seashore as preservation or restoration was not justified under claims of municipal budget constraints, being instead embanked as reclaimed land.